dmitry-kurmanov/waxwing-rating/README.md

 # waxwing-rating
-rating widget for the web
+rating widget for the web with the accessibility and the keyboard usage

 ## demos/examples
 https://plnkr.co/edit/VHoLBQzeEzSD5lDDEGdb?p=preview